wlangstroth/tardis/README.md

 You can also shorten "start" to "s", like so:

-    $ tardis s another-project "this is a different project"
+    $ tardis s another-project "doing something in a different project"

 Other subcommands: